Sexual Problems in Women

-Most women have a sexual problem at one time or another.
-For some women, the problem is ongoing.
+Most women have symptoms of a sexual problem at one time or another.
+For some women, the symptoms are ongoing.
 But your symptoms are only a sexual problem if they bother you or cause problems in your relationship.

-There is no "normal" level of sexual response, because it is different for every woman.
-You may also find that what is normal at one stage of your life changes at another stage or age.
+There is no "normal" level of sexual response because it's different for every woman.
+You may also find that what is normal at one stage of your life changes at another stage.
 For example, it's common for an exhausted mother of a baby to have little interest in sex.
-And it's common for both women and men to have less intense sex drives as they age.
-This is linked in part to hormone changes in the body.
+And it's common for both women and men to have lower sex drives as they age.

 What are some causes of sexual problems in women?